-Consider travelling onto other places on your itinerary in Japan, if it is possible, and save Tokyo until last.
+Consider travelling onto other places on your itinerary in Japan after you arrive, if it is possible, and save Tokyo until last.
 Then you take it on, fresh and prepared.

-As host of the 2020 Olympic games, and the main city in the 2019 Rugby World Cup, Tokyo can expect a big tourism bounce.
+The whole of the country, and Tokyo especially, is expecting a big tourism bounce.
 This endlessly fascinating metropolis is a thrilling mix of the enormous, the intimate, the futuristic and the very old.

 Tokyo is beyond big.
 Think of it is as a series of smaller cities, linked together without a gap, each with a station five times the size of a London terminus.

 And yet many British visitors travel overnight from London, arriving for breakfast – Japan time.
 Not the best hour to begin a punishing Tokyo schedule.
-I would recommend travelling onto other places on your itinerary, if it is possible, and save Tokyo until last.
-Then you take it on, fresh and prepared.
+I would recommend travelling on to other places on your itinerary, if it is possible, and save Tokyo until last.
+Then you take it on, fresh, clear of jet-lag and prepared.

 Banner photo: Huffington Post